PoojaOnGit/PoojaOnGit/README.md

 ### 🌟 About Me
 - 🎓 Pursuing B.Tech in Cloud Technology & Information Security at Sandip University
+- Intern at Technohacks solutions Pvt Ltd
-- 💼 Interning at InnovationsHub Services Pvt Ltd — gaining hands-on experience in cloud deployments and secure architectures
+- Ex-Intern at InnovationsHub Services Pvt Ltd — gaining hands-on experience in cloud deployments and secure architectures
-- ☁️ Passionate about AWS, server-based projects, and hackathon culture
+- Passionate about AWS, server-based projects, and hackathon culture
-- 🧠 Exploring GitHub workflows, FastAPI, forensic imaging, and Linux systems
+- Exploring GitHub workflows, FastAPI, and Linux systems

 ---